Thar0/F3DEX3/README.md

   MVP matrix in F3DEX3.
 - `G_MV_POINT` has been removed.
 This was not used in any command; it would have likely been used for debugging to copy vertices from DMEM to examine them.
-  This does not affect `SPModifyVertex`, which is still supported, though this is moved to Overlay 4 (see below) so it will be slower than in F3DEX2.
+  This does not affect `SPModifyVertex`, which is still supported.
 - `G_MW_PERSPNORM` has been removed; `SPPerspNormalize` is still supported but is encoded differently, no longer using this define.
 - `G_MVO_LOOKATX` and `G_MVO_LOOKATY` have been removed, and `SPLookAtX` and